arthurabello/nla-assignment-2/assignment.typ

   $
 ]

-== A Python-Implementation and a Conditioning Analysis (b)
+== A Python-Implementation of Least Squares with Decompositions (2a)
 <section_python_qr_svd>

-Here we will solve the least squares problem usig the 2 factorizations shown in @section_QR_decomposition and @section_SVD_decompositon, as well as the ordinary approach to least squares shown in @section_simple_linear_regression.
+Here we will write code that solves the least squares problem usig the 2 factorizations shown in @section_QR_decomposition and @section_SVD_decompositon, as well as the ordinary approach to least squares shown in @section_simple_linear_regression.

+== Examples (2b)

 We will also use these algorithms to do linear regression on the simple functions $f, g, h: RR -> RR$ defined as: